Parameterized Complexity and Approximation Issues for the Colorful Components Problems: MCC for Trees: Parameterized Complexity and Approximability

 \subsection{Positive results}

-We show that MCC on trees admits an FPT algorithm (and a polynomial kernel) and a $2$-approximation algorithm by reducing MCC to M-CUT-T. We first describe the reduction.
+We start by reducing MCC to M-CUT-T, thus showing that MCC on trees admits an FPT algorithm (and a polynomial kernel) and a $2$-approximation algorithm .
+We first describe the reduction.
 Given a colored tree $G_T=(V,E,C)$ as an instance of MCC, we define an instance $(T_M,S_M)$ of M-CUT-T as follows: $T_M$ is exactly $G_T$ (except for the colors of the vertices); for each pair $(x, y)$ of vertices in $G_T$ such that $c(x)=c(y)$, we define a pair $(x,y)$ in $S_M$. \fullversion {We start by proving the following easy result. \begin{lemma} Consider a tree $G_T$ and suppose that $k$ edges of $G_T$ are cut.
 Then $G_T$ consists of $k+1$ connected components. \end{lemma} \begin{proof} We prove the result by induction on $k$.
 If $k=0$ the lemma obviously holds.
 Assume that, by inductive hypothesis, the lemma holds for at most $k$ edges cut, we prove that it holds for $k+1$ edges cut.
 Consider one edge $\{u,v\}$ cut farthest from the root of $G_T$.
 Then the tree $G_T(v)$ contains no edge cut and one connected component.
 After the removal of $G_T(v)$ and $\{u,v\}$, the resulting tree $G'_{T}$ contains $k$ edges cut, and by inductive hypothesis, $k+1$ connected components.
 It follows that $G_T$, after $k+1$ edges are cut, contains $k+2$ connected components. \end{proof} }

 Now, we prove the main lemma of this section.

 \begin{lemma} Consider an instance $G_T$ of MCC and the corresponding instance $(T_M,S_M)$ of M-CUT-T. Then: (1) given a solution of MCC on $G_T$ consisting of $k+1$ connected components, a solution of M-CUT-T on $(T_M,S_M)$ consisting of $k$ edges cut can be computed in polynomial time; (2) given a solution of M-CUT-T on $(T_M,S_M)$ consisting of $k$ edges, a solution of MCC on $G_T$ consisting of $k+1$ connected components can be computed in polynomial time. \end{lemma} \begin{proof} Consider a solution of MCC consisting of $k+1$ components obtained by removing a set $E'$ of $k$ edges.
 Then, $E'$ is a solution of M-CUT-T over instance $(T_M,S_M)$.
 Indeed, for each pair $(x,y) \in S_M$, $c(x)=c(y)$, hence the two vertices belong to different connected components after the removal of edges in $E'$.